top of page

 Sunday Announcement Submissions

-If you would like an announcement made during the livestreamed Sunday Service, please send an email, by Friday at 10am, to boardannouncements@firstunitarianottawa.ca.
+If you would like an announcement made during the livestreamed Sunday Service, please send an email, by Wednesday at noon, to: boardannouncements@firstunitarianottawa.ca.
 Do allow for time in case there are questions with regard to the announcement.
-Also note that announcements may need to be edited for length and that time-sensitive announcements may be prioritized.
+Also note that announcements longer than 50 words will be edited for length and that time-sensitive announcements may be prioritized.

 Booking Online Meetings